Orison Swett Marden: Philosophy

 In addition to Samuel Smiles, Marden cited as influences on his thinking the works of Oliver Wendell Holmes Sr. and Ralph Waldo Emerson, both of whom were influential forerunners of what, by the 1890s, was called the New Thought Movement.

 Like many proponents of the New Thought philosophy, Marden believed that our thoughts influence our lives and our life circumstances.
-He said, "We make the world we live in and shape our own environment."
+Writing, "We make the world we live in and shape our own environment."
 Yet although he is best known for his books on financial success, he always emphasized that this would come as a result of cultivating one's personal development: "The golden opportunity you are seeking is in yourself.
 It is not in your environment; it is not in luck or chance, or the help of others; it is in yourself alone."

 Literary style

 Marden wrote in an energetic and readable style that used simple, yet lucid vocabulary.
-He favored the "bold headline" approach and presented his ideas with brevity, directness and clarity.
-It was perhaps owing to his business background that he could pack so much "punch" into a mere few words.
+He favoured the "bold headline" approach and presented his ideas with brevity, directness and clarity.
 He also carried a distinctive American tone and syntax that modern readers may easily relate to.